5 Best Electric Mouse Traps in 2026

 2. Circuit completion.
 When the mouse steps onto the metal kill plates, it completes an electrical circuit between two electrodes.
 This activates the high-voltage circuit instantly.

 3. Lethal shock.
 A short pulse of high-voltage electricity (typically 7,000-9,000 volts at low amperage) passes through the mouse for 1-3 seconds.
-The shock causes immediate cardiac arrest.
-The mouse dies within seconds — faster and more humanely than spring traps or poison.
+The shock is intended to cause rapid cardiac arrest.
+The mouse typically dies within seconds — faster than poison and cleaner to manage than many traditional methods.

 How to Bait and Set Up an Electric Mouse Trap